How does a cash management account work?

 If you’ve been looking for a way to simplify your banking, a cash management account is a great option.

-You’ll have your checking and savings rolled into one convenient service, save hundreds in monthly banking fees, and boost your savings with some extra money.
+You’ll have your checking and savings rolled into one convenient service, save hundreds in monthly banking fees, and boost your savings.